-As with all items on this list, if you try eliminating them from your diet and see improvement in the severity of your T, you may have found something that works for YOU.
+As with all items on this list, if you try eliminating them from your diet and see improvement in the severity of your tinnitus, you may have found something that works for YOU.

-Another test, recommended by allergists, is to eat five dried apricots, which contain high amounts of sulfites.
+Another test recommended by allergists, is to eat five dried apricots that contain high amounts of sulfites.
 If you have a reaction, you’re probably allergic.

-Monosodium Glutamate (MSG) is well-known as a flavor enhancer but it also happens to be an “excitatory neurotransmitter”.
-What that means, in plain English, is that it increases levels of electrical activity in the brain and auditory cortex, where tinnitus is perceived.
+Monosodium Glutamate (MSG) is well-known as a flavor enhancer but it also happens to be an “excitatory neurotransmitter.”
+What that means, in plain English, is that it increases levels of electrical activity in the brain and auditory cortex, where the loud noise caused by tinnitus is perceived.

-Many T sufferers have described a dramatic reduction, even elimination, from their symptoms by removing MSG from their diets.
+Many tinnitus sufferers have described a dramatic reduction, even elimination, from their symptoms by removing MSG from their diets.

 Quinine (tonic water)

 Quinine has been used for centuries to stave off malaria and scurvy.
 Aside from the obvious use in cocktails, it’s also used by many to reduce leg cramping, the effect being very similar to that of aspirin, on both accounts.
 (I haven’t included it here because it’s not, technically, a food, but look for aspirin as one of the medications you might consider avoiding if you have tinnitus).